-This page offers advice to anyone interested in finding out more about potential employment within the fields of:
+This page offers advice to anyone interested in finding out more about potential employment in the following fields.
+To view current opportunities please click here.

 Clinical and healthcare